kamranayub/template-typescript-package/README.md

 ## Credits

-Based on [npm-typescript-package-boilerplate](https://github.com/93v/npm-typescript-package-boilerplate) with a few changes.
+Forked from [template-typescript-package](https://github.com/beeman/template-typescript-package) with a few changes.

 ## MIT License